Gaphodil/minimetroidvania-iv-speedrunning-info/skips.md

 ## Always Available

-After getting Swim, restarting at the second save activates multiple moving spikes, which you can use to skip the left side of the screen.
+(pre-1.04) After getting Swim, restarting at the second save activates multiple moving spikes, which you can use to skip the left side of the screen.
+(This can still be used when returning for the clock.)

-When getting Water Torrent, instead of going over the top to the save, you can go down and shoot across the screen to summon another water jet, which can be used to cross the large obstacle. [video](https://i.imgur.com/7sqMMGq.mp4)
+When getting Water Torrent, instead of going over the top to the save, you can go down and shoot across the screen to summon another two water jets, which can be used to cross the large obstacle. [video](https://i.imgur.com/5B33gO4.mp4) [video (pre-1.04)](https://i.imgur.com/7sqMMGq.mp4)

 In *Split Attention*, you can press restart after the success jingles of the first two rooms.
 (If you do this in the last room, the Kid is missing - you can fix this by quitting to title (F2) and reloading.)

 In *Surging Ascent*, you can skip the opening cutscene by saving and restarting.

-In *Ingenious Igneous*, you can skip part of the second room by freezing the second lava from the top on the left as normal, then the bottom lava on the right, and climb the platforms as they arrive. [video](https://i.imgur.com/BfDG1sN.mp4)
+In *Ingenious Igneous*, you can skip part of the second room by freezing select lava blocks and climbing the platforms in the center as they arrive. [video](https://i.imgur.com/fCbRxCx.mp4) [video (pre-1.04)](https://i.imgur.com/BfDG1sN.mp4)

 In *Launching Lunacy*, after the second jump of the fourth save, you can launch from the left side of the block to just after the last save. [video](https://i.imgur.com/qM8kNeF.mp4)